Vinicius earns Real 1-0 win at Benfica in match marred by racism row

 Letexier crossed his arms in front of his face to activate FIFA's protocol and stopped the match.
 Real's players threatened to leave the pitch as tensions flared before play eventually resumed 11 minutes later.

-The atmosphere turned hostile, with Vinicius loudly booed whenever he touched the ball and the broadcast camera appeared to show an outraged Mbappe calling Prestianni "a bloody racist" to his face several times after the game resumed.
+The crowd became frustrated, with Vinicius loudly booed whenever he touched the ball and the broadcast camera appeared to show an outraged Mbappe calling Prestianni "a bloody racist" to his face several times after the game resumed.

 Tempers flared again in the 85th minute when Vinicius fouled Richard Rios.
-Benfica manager Jose Mourinho stormed towards the fourth official demanding a second booking for the Brazilian but was himself cautioned for his protests.
+Mourinho stormed towards the fourth official demanding a second booking for the Brazilian but was himself cautioned for his protests.

 An incensed Mourinho continued remonstrating and was promptly shown a second yellow card.